 These probably aren’t the supplements you expect, though.
-Two are classic, since they work for all body types, but you’re going to find the third one a little weird.
+Two of the best supplements are classic, since they work for all body types, but you’re going to find the third one a little weird.
 Because it only works well on ectomorphs, you might not even know that it exists.
 We’ll also teach you how to make your own homemade weight gainer supplement that outperforms the store-bought ones, is better for your digestion, and is far cheaper.

 Finally, this is a research-based article, and there’s a lot of research being done into muscle-building supplements.
 We’ll update this post every month with all the relevant new studies that come out.

 - Citrulline Malate: good.
 This is the best “pump” supplement on the market right now, and is starting to get some good research behind it.
 When digested, it converts into arginine, which turns into nitric oxide, which allows you to get a fearsome pump.
 The pump improves the health of your blood vessels and increases protein synthesis.
 This isn’t quite a top-tier supplement, but it’s a good one.

 - Beta-alanine: good.
 Beta-alanine supplements are proving to be quite effective.
 They’re not quite top tier yet, but for ectomorphs eager to experiment with new supplements, this is another solid choice.
 The ideal dosage seems to be around 3–5 grams per day at any time (similar to creatine).
 Be warned, though—it can make your skin tingle (paresthesia).
 Harmless, but strange.

 - Ashwagandha: decent.
 Last year a study came out showing that ashwagandha can increase testosterone production, reduce cortisol production, increase strength, limit fat storage, and accelerate the pace that your body can build muscle.
 To give you an idea of the magnitude of these effects, the study found a 15% greater increase in testosterone and a 44 pound greater increase in bench press strength when compared to the placebo group over the course of 8 weeks.
 If more robust evidence comes out to back up these findings, ashwagandha could be a good supplement for bulking ectomorphs.